Parenting is tough, but you have to learn to laugh, roll with the punches, and make sure to not miss the moments.

 I have spent the past week prepping my home for a Christmas party.

 You read that right.
-Thanksgiving hasn’t even arrived, yet I’m getting my home ready for this party I’ll be hosting that happens weeks from now.
-You know the drill – you get all the boxes out, sort through the decor to see what to keep or toss, and in one moment you’ve created red and green chaos in your house.
+Even though Thanksgiving hasn’t even arrived yet, I’m getting my home ready for this party I’ll be hosting that happens weeks from now.
+You know the drill – first you get all the boxes out, sort through the decor to see what to keep or toss, and in another moment you’ve created red and green chaos in your house.

-The other night, despite the exhaustion from getting my home show ready, I decided to ignore the mess, stop the decorating, and made us a nice family dinner.
+The other night, despite the exhaustion from getting my home show ready, I decided to ignore the mess, stop the decorating, and cook us a nice family dinner.

 “Mom, this is delicious!” said my youngest with his beaming eyes.

 “Thanks, son,” I replied, returning the smile.

 Out of the corner of my eye, I saw it.

 My too-old-to-know-better almost 10 year old had taken his ginormous pencil he recently won at an arcade and decided to stake his claim on my dining room table by carving his name in it.
 Not just a small mark, but a 2 inch tall, deeply carved “Ty” right into my newly refinished table.